 Negative ions have other benefits beyond air cleaning but unless they combine air circulation they do tend to have a limited range.

-While they are often more cost-effective than HEPA filters, it’s important to make sure they don’t generate ozone beyond the safe 0.05 ppm recommended by the FDA.
+While small plug-in ionizers are more cost-effective than larger HEPA filter air cleaners, it’s important to make sure they don’t generate ozone beyond the safe 0.05 ppm recommended by the FDA.
 In fact, a good air ionizer should clearly state ozone levels below the detectable range.

 5. Ozone Generators